maidsafe/rfcs/proposed/0026-dynamic-data-support/0026-dynamic-data-support.md

 # Unresolved questions

 Concurrency Issue.
-Say two users are replying to a same thread at the same time.
+When two users are replying to a same thread at the same time.
 Only the last updated DataMap will be reflected.
 This will result in the loss of the reply made by the first user.
-This can not be handled by the SD versions because in this case we are using only one master SD for the application and the number of concurrent changes can be very high.
-Even for a `like` or for a reply would enforce the entire DataMap to be generated and also the root SD to be updated.
+This can not be handled by the structured data versions because in this case we are using only one master structured data for the application and the number of concurrent changes can be very high.
+Even for a `like` or for a reply would enforce the entire DataMap to be generated and also the root structured data to be updated.